-Online classes are more popular than ever before.
-The number of students taking courses entirely online at high school and college levels is growing immensely.
+Online classes are more popular than ever, even before COVID-19 health measures required distance learning throughout the globe.
+Before 2020, the number of students taking courses entirely online at high school and college levels is growing immensely.
 According to the Babson Survey Research Group, almost one-third of all students in higher education are enrolled in at least one online class, and this number has been increasing steadily for the last 15 years.

 The National Education Policy Center reports that students taking online courses perform the same or slightly better than students taking the same courses in a traditional classroom setting.
 There is no drop-off in gained knowledge when switching to online classes.
 In addition, some evidence suggests that students are more actively engaged with the online content than when sitting in a classroom.

 (For a great discussion of online learning and why it has such a negative connotation around it, head to Those Who Can’t Do’s podcast for their “Virtual Learning” Episode.
 Those Who Can’t Do is a podcast hosted by two L.A. based teachers discussing all things education!)

 Having been on both sides of online instruction—as an instructor of online courses, and as an online graduate student—I have noticed there can be a lack of one-on-one communication and feedback between the online instructor and individual student.

 Teachers want to provide guidance to make sure the student knows what they are doing right and what they are doing wrong.
 With online tests and quizzes, if the questions are multiple choice, it’s easy for a student to find the correct answer when reviewing their corrected work.
 But for essay and short-response questions, just seeing that they answered incorrectly is not enough.
 The students need to know why.
 How can you make a connection with each of your online students?